 Newlyweds usually think that their love is going to last a lifetime.
 Unfortunately, that isn’t always true.
-As statistics show, some unions end in divorce.
+Data shows that some unions end in divorce.
 This is obviously difficult on an emotional level, but it can also cause legal and financial troubles.
-If you live in Florida, this guide will take you through what you need to know about ending a marriage in the Sunshine State.
+If you live in Florida, SmartAsset’s guide will take you through what you need to know about ending a marriage in the Sunshine State.
 You’ll learn how to handle everything from your retirement plan to child support so that your divorce doesn’t cause any more issues than it needs to.
-Finding a financial advisor can also make a divorce easier.
-SmartAsset can help you find an advisor who is a good fit for you with our free financial advisor matching service.
+Working with a financial advisor can also make a divorce easier by helping you create a financial plan for your needs and goals.

 How to File for Divorce in Florida

 To file for divorce in Florida, one of the two parties to the divorce must have lived in the state for at least six months before filing with the court.
 One exception to this is if you are a member of the military who lives in Florida but is currently stationed outside of the state.
 The divorce filing must be made in the county in Florida where either of the two parties to the divorce resides.